Emergency Manager: Pat Mialy, 962-2534

 Home emergency plans should include how you and your family would 'shelter-in-place' for up to three days--that would mean having enough food, water, medications and so on for that period of time.
 A plan should also include what you'd need to do and have ready-to-go if you had to evacuate your home for several days.

 The guide also contains helpful information on preparing for severe weather events, including fires, tornadoes and flooding.
-To view the Larimer County Emergency Preparedness Guide click Here.
+View the complete Larimer County Emergency Preparedness Guide.

 More information on emergency preparedness is available from Ready.gov.

-To view all of the City of Loveland's information outlets that would be used in the event of an emergency, click Here.
+All of the City of Loveland's information outlets, including web, cable TV, radio and social media are used to relay information to the public in the event of an emergency.
 Being familiar with these information sources and knowing where to go for information when an emergency occurs helps reduce anxiety as well as the possibility of receiving wrong information.
+Check out the City's communication outlets.

 Sign up for to receive emergency notifications at LETA911.org.